Best Energy Tariff for Home Workers UK 2026

 Find your best work-from-home tariff

 Compare fixed deals from Octopus, E.ON Next, EDF, OVO, British Gas and more.
-Enter your postcode and usage to see personalised rates now the July cap has risen.
+Enter your postcode and usage to see personalised rates under the current price cap.

 Start your comparison

 Around 22 million accounts - roughly 40% of households - are already on fixed deals and will not see this increase immediately.
-If you are on a standard variable tariff and work from home, July 2026 is a particularly costly moment because your daytime electricity load is above average.
-Fixing now means you pay a rate below the new cap through to mid-2027.
+If you are on a standard variable tariff and work from home, the current cap is a particularly costly issue because your daytime electricity load is above average.
+Fixing now means you pay a rate below the current cap through to mid-2027.

 £1,641/yr